Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/concepts/GeneralConcepts/locator.md

 * An ID: a user-settable persistent ID
 * A transform matrix: this gives the locator its position and orientation.
-* Semantic type: can be used to turn a locator into a more complex concept, like a snapping point..
+* Semantic type: can be used to turn a locator into a more complex concept, like a snapping point.
 * This primitive is a 3D object, and can be transformed like one, for example using a **transform** node.

-As with all Trimble Creator primitives, it can carry attributes.
+As with all primitives, it can carry attributes.